ObolNetwork/obol-docs/docs/sec/bug-bounty.md

 Impacts:

-- Attacker can sometimes put a charon node in a state that causes it to drop one out of every one hundred attestations made by a validator
+- Attacker can sometimes put a Charon node in a state that causes it to drop one out of every one hundred attestations made by a validator
 - Attacker can display bad data on a non-interactive part of the launchpad.
 - Contract fails to deliver promised returns, but doesn't lose value
 - Shutdown of greater than 10% or equal to but less than 30% of network processing nodes without brute force actions, but does not shut down the network